drgcms/drg-portal-jumpstart/README.md

 **Note:** If your MongoDB is not installed localy, you must first update config/mongoid.yml file and set host name (perhaps also username and password) under development: section.
-Remote MongoDB setup requires an extra step, but default local instalation doesn't need any administration at all.
+Remote MongoDB setup requires an extra step, but default local installation doesn't need any administration at all.
 No login credentials is required and MongoDB will create new databases and collections automatically when first used.
-Since default instalation allows connections only from localhost security is not in danger.
+Since default installation allows connections only from localhost security is not in danger.

-Start Ruby on Rails server localy
+Start Ruby on Rails server locally

 ```bash
 rails server
 ```

 Open Internet browser and point to "http://localhost:3000" address.
 You should be welcomed with page doesn't exist error.
-Which is OK since no data has been declared in portal database.
+Which is OK since no data has yet been declared in portal database.

 #### Initialize portal data